 Introducing the Skyflow Data Governance Engine

-Securely storing sensitive data is not enough; the real value comes when you can both store and use the data securely, both with a privacy-first design.
-Today, we’re excited to announce Skyflow’s new Governance Engine, a set of platform features (shared across all our data vaults) that will help teams get the most value out of their sensitive data while also ensuring it is kept secure and private.
+Securely storing sensitive data is not enough.
+The real value comes when you can store and use the data securely, both with a privacy-first design.
+Today, we’re excited to announce Skyflow’s new Governance Engine, a set of platform features (shared across all our data privacy vaults) that will help you get the most value out of your sensitive data while also ensuring it is kept secure and private.
 We’re rolling it out today for all customers as part of our launch of the new PII Data Privacy Vault.

 There are two basic ideas behind Skyflow Governance Engine, fine-grained access control and fine-grained logging and auditability.
-With both, our goal is to give you the tools that go beyond the basic needs of data security and compliance, and allow you to safely utilize your data in your apps and workflows, for analytics and data sharing, and more.
-Read on for all the details on how it works.
+With both, our goal is to give you tools that go beyond the basic needs of data security and compliance and allow you to safely utilize your data in your apps, workflows, analytics, data sharing, and more.
+Read on for all the details on how it works:

-Skyflow leverages a Policy Based Access Control (PBAC) Model which enables you to enforce fine-grained, event-driven and condition based policies to govern access to your vault.
-You can author policies and then attach it to one or more roles.
+Skyflow leverages a Policy Based Access Control (PBAC) Model which enables you to enforce fine-grained, event-driven, and condition-based policies to govern access to your vault.
+You can author policies and then attach them to one or more roles.
 You can then assign these roles to Users (UI) or Service Accounts (API clients) to enforce granular data access control.

 The benefit of this model is that you get the easy manageability of roles in a Role Based Access Control (RBAC) system while preserving the granularity and dynamism of an Attribute Based Access Control (ABAC) system.